ucan-wg/awake/README.md

 * [Brooklyn Zelenka], [Fission]

-# 0. Abstract

-Authorized Wire for Authenticated Key Exchange (AWAKE) is a [mutual authentication] [AKE] designed for P2P applications.
-To root authority of both parties, AWAKE leverages the [UCAN] capability chain to prove access to some resource(s), validating that the requestor is communicating with a party capable of performing certain actions.

 ## Language

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119].

+# 0 Abstract

+Authorized Wire for Authenticated Key Exchange (AWAKE) is a [mutually authenticating][mutual authentication] [AKE] for P2P applications.
+To root authority of both parties, AWAKE leverages the [UCAN] capability chain to prove access to some resource(s), validating that the requestor is communicating with a party capable of performing certain actions.

 # 1 Introduction